eddiethedean/abraxos/README.md

 # abraxos

-**abraxos** is a Python package for efficient data transformation, validation, and database interaction.
+**abraxos** is a Python package for reliable data transformation, validation, and database interaction.
 It provides utilities to handle CSV processing, SQL insertions, DataFrame transformations, and Pydantic-based validation with error tracking.

 ## Features
 - **CSV Processing**: Read CSV files with error handling and chunking support.